 * open indefinitely

-I am a new Assistant Professor in the Department of Mechanical Engineering at the University of Memphis, starting from the Fall 2022 semester.
-I am looking for multiple Graduate Research Assistants (GRAs) and Undergraduate Research Experience (URE) students, who will be starting from Fall 2022 or Spring 2023 semesters.
+I am an Assistant Professor in the Department of Mechanical Engineering at the University of Memphis.
+I am looking for multiple Graduate Research Assistants (GRAs) to begin in Fall 2023 or Spring 2024 semesters.
+My research focus is split into three categories:

 Graduate Research Assistant (GRA) opportunities

-- Multidisciplinary design optimization (MDO) methodologies and Modeling for Design (MfD) studies in theoretical and computational aspects, or
+- Multidisciplinary design optimization (MDO) methodologies and Modeling for Design (MfD) studies in theoretical and computational aspects, and/or

 - Floating offshore wind turbine system development using the MDO methodologies, aerodynamics, hydrodynamics, and control co-design (CCD).

-The position will be available from Fall 2022 and open until filled.
-Students admitted to the University of Memphis starting in the Fall 2022 semester or planning to apply for the Spring 2023 semester are welcome to contact me.
+The position will be available from Fall 2023 and open until filled.
+Students planning to apply for the Fall 2023 and Spring 2024 semester are welcome to contact me.

 - The student who applies for the ME graduate program must be able to pass through the admission process of the graduate school of the University of Memphis.
 Please refer to the minimum qualifications stated in the ME Graduate Program information webpage.